carldamey/discovify/README.md

 - The ability to use the web player API to sample recommended songs
 - A more polished and professional looking UI
 - More variation in the personalized song recommendations
+- A responsive UI

+## CREATION:
+This project was developed in a one week sprint as a capstone project for my bootcamp.
+The original intention was to use Django rather than react, however, after considering the ambitiousness of my ideas, being slightly newer to Django, and the short timeframe allotted, I decided about midway through the sprint to swtich to JavaScript, and dedicate another project to learning the DR stack more thoroughly.

+Interfacing with the API was by far the biggest time sink for me.
+It took quite a while for me to piece together how it all worked, but it was immensely satisfying each time one of my functions would finally successfully resolve.

+I took a lot more care into refining my wireframes for this project, and I think it served me very well, allowing me to hide elements I originally intended to be in the original release, but didn't quite have time for, in a way that's as easy as uncommenting a few components and getting back to work on them.

+Overall I'm quite proud of this project and I learned a lot in a very short timespan.
+I'm excited to build more features out and to polish the UI further.

 ## UPDATE LOG:

 ### 12/21/2023 Original Sprint Finished - v1.0

+## KNOWN ISSUES:
+- The border above the playlist button cuts off part of any song card intersecting with it.

 - Basic features implemented over one-week sprint